Increasing water availability in the landscape

 Restoration measures

-Dam removals and connectivity
+Dam removal and connectivity

 Through a combination of habitat restoration, hydrological restoration and improved connectivity, the project will strengthen habitat conditions, increase fish production and improve the conservation status of River Råån and its species.
 The measures are expected to have widespread positive effects on the ecosystem, biodiversity and the water regime downstream to the sea.